garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 36.51097

-To prune we explore the *CP table* returned in the `rpart` object, and find the value of the complexity parameter with optimal estimated prediction error:
+To prune we explore the *CP table* returned in the `rpart` object to find the value of the complexity parameter with optimal estimated prediction error:

 ``` r
 printcp(bos.to)